Raphhh/samurai/README.md

 Samurai is a PHP scaffolding tool.
 It helps you to start a new project in PHP, generating all the base files in a simple command line.

-Samurai generates a all the files you need for a basic library, a web application, a frameworked project, and so on.
-You can event add your own bootstrap.
+Samurai generates all the files you need for a library, a web application, a frameworked project, and so on.
+You can even add your own bootstrap.

 ## Installation